 An agreed price for your energy, regardless of the market

-Contracts for Difference (CfD) are gradually replacing the Renewables Obligation (RO) scheme due to the changes outlined in the Electricity Market Reform (EMR).
-If you generate renewable energy you may be able to benefit.
+Contracts for Difference (CfD) has replaced the Renewables Obligation (RO) which closed for new entrants at the end of March 2017.
+If you generate renewable energy you may be able to benefit from the CfD scheme.

-A CfD reduces uncertainty about energy prices for renewable energy - valuable in a volatile market.
+CfD reduces uncertainty about energy prices for renewable energy which is valuable in a volatile market.